-- Guide 1: How to Remove Amazon Phishing Scams from Windows.
+Guide 1: How to Remove Amazon Phishing Scams from Windows.

 - Guide 2: Get rid of Amazon Phishing Scams on Mac OS X.

 - Guide 3: Remove Amazon Phishing Scams from Google Chrome.

 - Guide 4: Erase Amazon Phishing Scams from Mozilla Firefox.

 - Guide 5: Uninstall Amazon Phishing Scams from Microsoft Edge.

-- Guide 6: Delete Amazon Phishing Scams from Safari.
+- Guide 6: Remove Amazon Phishing Scams from Safari.

 - Guide 7: Eliminate Amazon Phishing Scams from Internet Explorer.